jchristn/LoggingModule/README.md

 First things first - do you need help or have feedback?
 File an issue here!
 We'd love to hear from you.

-## New in v1.3.1
+## New in v1.3.2

-- Bugfix for file logging
+- EnableColors property for console logging

 ## It's Really Easy...
 I Mean, REALLY Easy